Rotary Un-Smartphone™ Kit

 The Rotary Un-Smartphone is a followup to this personal project.
 It's a production-ready ground-up design with all new parts (yes, the rotary dial too) and many neat bells and whistles.

-A: This was designed to be an easy-build kit.
-No soldering is required, nor glue, nor cutting.
-One should be able to put it together in a short afternoon with a screwdriver or two, tweezers, and a careful hand.
+A: No soldering is required.
+One should be able to put it together in an afternoon common tools and a careful hand.

 Q: What comes with the kit?